eniola-oladele/coding-challenges/PracticeInterviews/GoldmanSachsHireVuePrep.md

 * You assigned a group project and all the group members know each other very well except you.
 How you will manage the project?
 What are the factors you will consider?

+### TEAM WORK

+* You are very much interested in one of the coursework.
+And you are also due with one of your project.
+One of classmate asked you could he also contribute to your project.
+What would you do?
+What would you say to your classmate?

+* Describe a time you were part of a group or team that had been working well together and a new member just joined.
+What steps did you take to help introduce this person and make them feel included?
+What challenges did you encounter?
+What did you learn?

+* You have been assigned as the lead on a project involving employees from multiple teams.
+This is a unique opportunity and you want to ensure it is a success.
+However, the deadline is very tight given the amount of work involved.
+Your responsibilities include coordinating efforts across the various team members, as well as working with the client to ensure you meet their needs.
+What steps would you take to ensure the success of the project?

+* You have just submitted a critical monthly report on behalf of the team to your manager.
+You realize there is a mistake on a part of the report that is rarely reviewed.
+What would you do?